 First, winners are those with a relentless focus on customer value.
 What are the customer pain points, and how can new technologies be applied to address them?
 This is the perspective of the top technology leaders.
-For example, back in 2015, I spent 3 hours with Lei Jun, the founder of Xiaomi, discussing primarily the customer pain points that he saw.

 Second, we are soon reaching a point where every company is a technology company.
 Rather than look at traditional classifications and labels, look deeper into the actual technological capabilities of each company.
 First-principle perspective is needed, including examining the fundamentals of business enterprises such as prospects of cash flows, balance sheet strength, competitive position, etc. We have found traditional companies with substantial technology capabilities trading at "old economy" valuations.
 They are good investments and we keep looking for more of them.